Economic Data freely available online

 OECD Economic Outlook

-A useful publication with a range of statistics for the latest year and for the previous 12 years can be found in OECD Factbook.
-The tables can be accessed individually.
+A useful publication with a range of statistics for the latest year and for certain previous years can be found in OECD Factbook.
+The tables can be accessed individually as PDFs, Excel files or as interactive graphs.

 Main Economic Indicators (MEI)